AkshathSai/DesignPatternsInSoftwareArchitecture/README.md

         - Design the Interface
         - Implement the interface with one or more classes
         - Create the Facade class and wrap the classes that implement the interface

+- Adapter Design Pattern
+  - The Adapter Design Pattern is a technique that helps bridge the gap between two incompatible interfaces

+### Behavioural Design Patterns

+- Template Design Pattern
+  - The template method is useful when we have two classes have with similar functionality
+  - When you notice two classes with a very similar order of operations, you can choose to use a template method